spestana/ghw2018_snowmelt/README.md

 ### Ultimate goal:
 * Can we conclude that there is “slower snowmelt in a warmer world” (as posited in Musselman et al. 2017)?

+### Broader Impacts:
+* The Tuolumne River Basin (TRB) is a major water supply for human use in California
+* Winter snowpack in the TRB is a natural form of water storage, that may change due to climate change
+* 2015 was an anamolous year in precipitation and temperature
+* It is expected that with climate change, more future years will resemble the 2015 water year
+* We can test the hypothesis suggested by previous work - that snowmelt will be slower in warmer temperatures

+---

+### Application Examples and Future Investigations:
+* Incorporating streamflow, the results could improve water resources modeling and prediction
+* Effects of changing snow depth patterns on species bahavior and ranges
+* Snow depth change in topographically complex depressions (current models may not capture this well)
 ---

 ### Existing Methods/Tools: